mqtt-tools/mqttwarn/README.md

 ### `icinga2`

 This service is for the REST API in [Icinga2](https://www.icinga.org/products/icinga-2/).
+Icinga2 is an open source monitoring solution.

 Using this service JSON payloads can be sent to your Icinga2 server to indicate host/service states or passive check updates.